4.4 vSphere Networking

 Public IPs

-During a full failover, replicated VMs are powered on and need to be reached from the outside so that a tenant can consume their services.
+During a full failover, replicated VMs are powered on and they need to be reached from the outside so that a tenant can consume their services.
 All communications happening in a failover are managed by Veeam network extension appliances; in order to be reached from internet and to allow failed over VMs to reach the internet, an NEA acts like a firewall or gateway.
 To do so it needs to have a public IP loaded on its external interface.
 Just like VLAN pools, public IPs are not manually assigned to each tenant; instead, whenever an additional public IP is needed, Veeam Cloud Connect uses one of the available IPs that have been pre-loaded into the configuration:

 Public IP pre-loaded in Veeam Cloud Connect